Linear Tur\'{a}n numbers of acyclic quadruple systems: Proof of Theorem

-Similar with the case $k=3$, we call a quadruple $\{a_i,b_i,c_i,d_i\}$ \textit{good} if one of its vertex, say $a_i$, has degree larger than $4(k-1)$ in $E_1$, otherwise we call it \textit{bad}.
+Similar with Gy\'{a}rf\'{a}s et al's notion, we call a quadruple $\{a_i,b_i,c_i,d_i\}$ \textit{good} if one of its vertex, say $a_i$, has degree larger than $4(k-1)$ in $E_1$, otherwise we call it \textit{bad}.
 Without loss of generality, we assume $M_{k-1}$ contain $j$ good quadruples $X_1, X_2, \cdots, X_j$ with vertices $a_1, a_2, \cdots, a_j$ of degree larger than $4(k-1)$ in $E_1$, where $0\le j\le k-1$.
 Note that for a fixed $1\le i\le k-1$, if a vertex in $X_i$ has degree at least four in $E_1$, then the other three vertices of $X_i$ have degree zero in $E_1$.
 Otherwise we can find an $M_k$ since the quadruple $X_i$ can be replaced by two disjoint quadruples of $E_1$.
-It follows that the number of quadruples in $E_1$ intersecting a good quadruple $X_i$ equals to the degree of $a_i$ in $E_1$ and the number of quadruples in $E_1$ intersecting a bad quadruple $X_i$ is at most $4(k-1)$ (since $k\ge 4$).
+It follows that the number of quadruples in $E_1$ intersecting a good quadruple $X_i$ equals to the degree of $a_i$ in $E_1$ and the number of quadruples in $E_1$ intersecting a bad quadruple $X_i$ is at most $4(k-1)$ for $k\ge 4$(12 for $k=3$).
 Combining all above analysis, we have

 We claim that for $j<k-1$, the inequality \ref{ineq3} contradicts the assumption $E(H)>g(n,k)$.
 It is enough for us to check that the right hand side of \ref{ineq3} is smaller than the lower bound of $g(n,k)$ in Lemma \ref{lem4.1}.
-In order to make the above statement hold, by rewriting the second term of \ref{ineq3} as $j\lfloor\frac{n-k+1}{3}\rfloor-j(k-1)$ and rearranging we need that
+When $k=3$, it is easy for us to check that above statement hold.
+When $k\ge 4$, in order to make the above statement hold, by rewriting the second term of \ref{ineq3} as $j\lfloor\frac{n-k+1}{3}\rfloor-j(k-1)$ and rearranging we need that

 For \ref{ineq4}, replacing $\lfloor\frac{n-k+1}{3}\rfloor$ by the smaller $\frac{n-k-2}{3}$, rearranging and multiplying by 3 we have

 The last term on the left hand side of \ref{ineq5} is largest when $j=0$ thus it is enough for us to prove that